tiagolr/dconsole/README.md

 ### Suggestions / Comments / Bugs

 [Email me](mailto:prog4mr@gmail.com) any suggestions, comments, bug reports etc.. you have.<br />
-Or create a new issue (better for some cases).
+Or create a new issue (even better).

 Thank you, enjoy.